D4rk-5ky/Syncerate/commented_code_map.md

 ### `send_mqtt_messages(app_config, logger, *, success=True, exit_code=0, error_message="", stderr_text="", replication_summary=None)`

-Handles normal MQTT, optional Home Assistant availability, and the new JSON status mode.
+Publishes the original retained success signals and the independent JSON event channel.

 Important behavior:

-1. The function is called only when `Use_MQTT` is enabled.
+1. The function can be reached when either `Use_MQTT` or `MQTT_JSON_Status` is enabled.
-2. `paho.mqtt.publish` is imported lazily inside this function.
-3. Broker credentials and topics are read only when MQTT publishing is reached.
+2. `paho.mqtt.publish` is imported lazily only when an MQTT publish is actually attempted.
-4. `Use_HomeAssistant` remains optional; its availability payload is retained and sent first when enabled.
-5. With `MQTT_JSON_Status = No`, the existing configured `mqtt_message` is published retained after successful replication.
+3. On a successful run with `Use_MQTT = Yes`, the configured `mqtt_message` is published to `mqtt_topic` with `retain=True`, preserving the historical Syncerate behavior.
-6. With `MQTT_JSON_Status = Yes`, `mqtt_message` is ignored and structured JSON is published non-retained.
-The non-retained choice prevents stale success events from retriggering Home Assistant automations after reconnects.
+4. On that same legacy path, `Use_HomeAssistant = Yes` additionally publishes retained payload `online` to `HomeAssistant_Available`, also preserving historical behavior.
+5. `MQTT_JSON_Status = Yes` independently publishes structured success/failure JSON to `mqtt_json_topic` with `retain=False` hard-coded.
+JSON never replaces or shares the old retained topic.
+6. JSON can therefore run alongside the old MQTT/HA outputs, or by itself while `Use_MQTT = No`.
+7. Fatal failure calls produce only JSON status; the old success-only MQTT and HA availability signals are not emitted for a failed run.
-7. Publish/dependency failures still raise `SyncerateError` with exit code `10`.
+8. Publish/dependency failures still raise `SyncerateError` with exit code `10`.

 ### `send_mqtt_failure_status(error, app_config, logger)`

-Best-effort fatal-failure publisher used by the top-level exception boundary only when `Use_MQTT` and `MQTT_JSON_Status` are both enabled.
-It calls `send_mqtt_messages()` with `success=False`, the original exit code/message, and bounded captured output.
+Best-effort fatal-failure publisher used by the top-level exception boundary whenever `MQTT_JSON_Status` is enabled, even if legacy `Use_MQTT` is disabled.
+It calls `send_mqtt_messages()` with `success=False`, so only the dedicated non-retained JSON failure event is published.
 If that MQTT publish also fails, the secondary failure is logged but the original application exit code is preserved.
 MQTT-originated errors are skipped to prevent recursion.

 ### `send_error_mail(error, app_config, run_context, logger)`